daronphang/coding_resources/docker/images.md

 - For Windows, don't use backslash in WORKDIR, and not allowed in COPY.

 ## Running Flask App:
 Example of Flask setup needed.
+Need exact map flask port to container port.
 To view page, enter localhost:8000 in browser.
 ```python
 # need specify host and port (optional, default is 5000)
 # 0.0.0.0 is wildcard IP address that matches any possible incoming port on host machine